digitalocean/app_action/README.md

     - `name` - name of the component in [App Spec](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/)
     - `repository` - name of the DOCR repository with the following format registry.digitalocean.com/<my-registry>/<my-image>
     - `tag` - tag of the image provided while pushing to docr(by default its latest tag.
 We suggest always use unique tag value for any deployment)
-- `token` - doctl authentication token (generate token by following https://docs.digitalocean.com/reference/api/create-personal-access-token/)
+- `token` - doctl authentication token (generate token by following this [instructions](https://docs.digitalocean.com/reference/api/create-personal-access-token/)

 ## Example: